darshi24/book-review-react-app/README.md

 # Features
 - Website design responsive to any screen size.
 - Sign up as a user/reader
-- Sign up as a reviewer
+- Sign up as a reviewer.
+Reviewers get a check symbol beside their name on their profile page
 - Users can follow/unfollow reviewers and add books to their wishlists
 - Reviewers can post reviews
 - Both reviewers and users can search for books